-You should make sure you know whether you should share and consult the Data Protection Officer if you are not sure.
-We should not use personal information to plan of service provision.
+You should make sure you know whether you should share personal information and consult the Data Protection Officer if you are not sure.

 Disclosures permitted by law

 There will be occasions where the disclosure of personal information will be permitted in law such as for the prevention and detection of crime or safeguarding of vulnerable individuals.
 We will always seek a written request confirming the reason for the disclosure where consent has not been obtained and will evaluate that request before responding.
 Equally we need to make our own requests in a lawful and proper way.